-This is actually a habit of compulsive use of cell phones to such an extent that cell phones are ruining relationships and could be detrimental not only to real-life relationships but also the daily activities, in general.
+This is actually a habit of compulsive use of cell phones to such an extent that cell phones are ruining relationships and could be detrimental not only to real-life relationships but also the daily activities in general.

 Why does too much cell phone usage make you less connected?

-So, how cell phones affect relationships?
+So, how do cell phones affect relationships?

 However, if this is a pattern, this can often make the person we are with feel less important or significant.
 It might start with a feeling of sadness and then turn into anger.
-Such negative emotions are bound to gradually creep into the relationship and can be a clear example of cell phones ruining relationships.
+Such negative emotions are bound to creep into the relationship gradually and can be a clear example of cell phones ruining relationships.

-Cell phones ruin relationships because their usage might connect us to the virtual world and people far away but can distract us from the ones near us and deprive us of the important things.
+Cell phones ruin relationships because their usage might connect us to the virtual world and people far away but can distract us from the ones near us and deprive us of important things.
 This can also make us unlikeable in your circle due to our non-verbal behavior.

 Such people are seen as less relatable and negative.
-Face to face communication is always more effective than chatting over the phone and makes the connection stronger.
+Face-to-face communication is always more effective than chatting over the phone and makes the connection stronger.